dotnet/aspnetcore/src/Grpc/Trimming.md

 # Guide to trimming ASP.NET Core

 This guide discusses the steps required to enable, annotate, and verify trimming in ASP.NET Core assemblies.
 An assembly that supports trimming knows all the types and members it needs at runtime.
 Unused code is removed when an app is published, reducing app size.
-Trimming is also a prelude to supporting AOT, which requires knowledge of the APIs used by an app on build.
+Trimming is also a precursor to supporting AOT, which requires knowledge of the APIs used by an app on build.

 [Trim self-contained deployments and executables](https://docs.microsoft.com/dotnet/core/deploying/trimming/trim-self-contained) has general documentation for trimming.
 It includes: